Call now for a FREE consultation(561) 375-9500

 Cases throughout the courts of the United States of America are often regulated by strict statutes of limitations.
 In many ways, statutes of limitations act as time limits in civil court that may dictate when a person is eligible to pursue a case or file a lawsuit against another person or entity.
 These often depend upon the nature of the offense and a variety of other factors.
 A person who has suffered an injury or property damage following an automobile collision may greatly benefit from learning about Boynton Beach car accident statute of limitations.
 Contact a qualified car accident attorney at Kogan & DiSalvo to begin examining your potential legal options.

 There are several factors that may influence the overall timeframe of a person’s Boynton Beach car accident statute of limitations.
-Following a car crash, a person generally has four years from the date of the accident to sue the owner of the vehicle for negligence.
-Furthermore, when the car accident involves an uninsured or underinsured motorist claim, the timeframe allowing for a lawsuit against the injured person’s own insurance company is typically five years.
+As of 2023, a car accident victim generally has two years from the date of the accident to sue the owner of the vehicle for negligence.

 If you are injured and unable to come to us,

 our attorney will come to you - there is no charge for us to do so.